iotaledger/bee-rfcs/text/0026-signing-scheme/0026-signing-scheme.md

 ## Implementation & workflow

-In this section we give example skeleton implementations of these traits and workflows for WOTS and MSS.
+This section gives example skeleton implementations of these traits and workflows for WOTS and MSS.

 ### WOTS example